Severson-Group/research-repo-template/Reports/readme.md

 This folder will contain reports for the project.
 Each report should be created within its own subfolder and contain a `readme.md` file.
 The report may also optionally contain additional files that are necessary for its analysis and do not belong elsewhere in the repository.

+This folder will contain reports for the project.
+Each report should:
+- be in its own subfolder, named using CamelCase; i.e. `DemagAnalysis\`
+- contain a `readme.md` file
+- optionally contain additional files that are necessary for its analyses and do not belong elsewhere in the repository

 ## Readme file specification

 Within the `readme.md` file, the following sections must be present: